-Taking a long break from work can be rewarding, even necessary at times, but re-integration into the workforce can be challenging.
+Taking a long break from work can be rewarding, even necessary at times, but going back to work after career break can be challenging.
 In our fast-paced environment, keeping up with new technologies and tools that are constantly being released is arduous even for seasoned professionals, as a recent article on Forbes explained:

 For someone who’s been out of the workforce for an extended period of time, it can be challenging to re-enter your field.
 Whether you were busy raising kids, attaining a higher degree or recovering from an illness, you may have a few personal hurdles left to clear before you feel totally comfortable back in the workplace and ready to perform at a high level.